Winter storm will bring variety of hazards to parts of southern, eastern U.S.

 Thursday Snow and sleet, becoming all snow after 7am.
 Temperature falling to around 25 by 5pm.
 North wind 11 to 17 mph.
 Chance of precipitation is 90%.
 New snow and sleet accumulation of 4 to 8 inches possible.

 Thursday Night Snow, mainly before 10pm.
 Low around 13.
 Wind chill values as low as -3.
 Blustery, with a north wind 18 to 21 mph.
 Chance of precipitation is 80%.
 New snow accumulation of less than one inch possible.

-Tuesday Mostly sunny, with a high near 28.
-Northwest wind 8 to 16 mph becoming west in the afternoon.
+Friday Sunny, with a high near 28.
+North wind 8 to 16 mph becoming west in the afternoon.

 Friday Night Mostly clear, with a low around 18.